kennethdean2010/tutorials/HOW-TO-self-service-macOS-upgrades/README.md

   - [x] Make the policy available in Self Service
   - [x] Self Service Display Name: `macOS High Sierra`
   - [x] Button Name: `Upgrade`
-  - [x] Description: `Update your workstation to macOS High Sierra.
+  - [x] Description: `Upgrade your workstation to macOS High Sierra.
 This process may take awhile, so we recommend that you begin just prior to leaving for the day.`
   - [x] Ensure that users view the description

 ## Putting It All Together